ankith26/My-PyChess/README.md

 A Multiplayer/SinglePlayer Chess app written in Python using Pygame Library.

 ## Welcome to PyChess!
-This is a python app purely created from scratch using just Python(version 3.7.x) and Pygame.
+This is a python app purely created from scratch using just Python and Pygame.

-This game does not support Python 2.
+This game DOES NOT SUPPORT Python 2.
-Python 3.5 till Python 3.7.6 supported and tested, may even work on Python 3.3 and 3.4 .
+Python 3.5 till Python 3.8.1 supported and tested, may even work on Python 3.3 and 3.4 .
 It even needs a roughly recent version of pygame to work.

 To run the game, download the file and run the main.py file.